hunterjackson/docs/source/coap-sink.rst

 The password of the trust store

-* Data Type : password
+* Data Type : string
 * Importance: medium
 * Optional  : yes
 * Default   : rootPass